 Club cars will have breakdown cover and insurance (although you will have to pay an excess towards the insurance).
 You will also be fined if you leave the car in a mess, so don’t smoke or allow pets in there and clear out any rubbish before you drop it back to the parking bay.
 You will also be required to leave a certain amount of fuel in the tank (which the club will pay for) so that the next person has enough to get going.

-- City Car Club has cars across several UK cities including London, Edinburgh, Bristol, Bath, Brighton, Birmingham and Norwich.
-Members can book for an hour, a day or as long as required, with a choice of cars from smaller hatchbacks, eco-friendly hybrids and larger estates.
-Book online, by phone or even from cars themselves, and gain access to the cars 24 hours a day, 7 days a week using a smart-enabled membership card.
+- Enterprise Car Club has cars across several UK cities including London, Edinburgh, Bristol, Bath, Brighton, Birmingham and Norwich.
+Book online, by phone or even from cars themselves, and gain access to the cars 24 hours a day, 7 days a week, by using their app.

 How much will it cost?